infracost/docs/docs/getting_started.md

 ## Useful options

+Run `infracost --help` to see the available options.

-To change the path to your `terraform` binary you can set the `TERRAFORM_BINARY` env variable:
+To change the path to the `terraform` binary, set the `TERRAFORM_BINARY` env variable:
 ```sh
 TERRAFORM_BINARY=~/bin/terraform_0.13 infracost --tfdir examples/terraform_0.13
 ```